JensAdamczak/notes/content/posts/book_noise.md

 ### Summary

-A summary of decision hygience practices to reduce noise in judgments.
+A summary of decision hygiene practices to reduce noise in judgments.

 ### Takeaways